-DAVIES: We're going to take a break here.
-Let me reintroduce you again.
-We are speaking with Dana Stevens.
-She is the film critic for Slate.
-Her new book is "Camera Man: Buster Keaton, The Dawn Of Cinema, And The Invention Of The Twentieth Century."
-She'll be back to talk more after this short break.
+DAVIES: Slate film critic Dana Stevens recorded last year.
+Her book, "Camera Man: Buster Keaton, The Dawn Of Cinema, And The Invention Of The Twentieth Century," is now out in paperback.
+We'll hear more of our interview after a break.
 I'm Dave Davies, and this is FRESH AIR.

 (SOUNDBITE OF MUSIC)

 DAVIES: Another film that people talk about as being innovative was "Sherlock Jr." and, in particular, a scene where he plays a guy who's a projectionist in the theater, who falls asleep, and then dreams of entering the movie.
 Tell us what he does here.